Dean Heffernan: Perth Glory

 On 25 February 2011, Heffernan moved to A-League side Perth Glory for the 2011–12 season.
 He planned to join Perth Glory for pre-season training in August after he had completed a short-term loan deal with Chinese Super League club Liaoning Whowin.

 Liaoning Whowin

 On 30 August 2011, it was announced Perth Glory had agreed to release Heffernan after the player decided he would like to remain with Liaoning Whowin after the end of his loan deal.

 Return to Perth Glory

 On 3 January 2012 it was announced that he had returned to A-League club Perth Glory.

 Western Sydney Wanderers

 On 28 June 2013, it was announced that Heffernan had signed a one-year contract to play for Western Sydney Wanderers, following a short stint with Illawarra Premier League club Dapto Dandaloo Fury.

 Managerial career

 On 24 April 2019 Heffernan was appointed the manager of the Western Sydney Wanderers in the W-league.

 On 12 April 2023 Heffernan was appointed the manager of the Central Coast United FC in the NSW League One.

+In August 2026, Heffernan was appointed coach of Central Coast Mariners Women.